cbuccella/everydayguide_prompt_engineering/6. Prompt Types /🔄 Recursive Prompting.md

 <details>
 <summary>📝 Practice Exercise: Developing a Recursive Prompting Strategy</summary>

-In this exercise, you'll develop a recursive prompting strategy for a complex task or project.
-Follow these steps to create your strategy:

 1. Choose a complex task or project that would benefit from iterative refinement (e.g., writing a research paper, developing a business plan, creating a comprehensive fitness program).

 2. Define the overall goal of your recursive prompting strategy.